 There are millions of reasons companies need to get serious about data privacy—and that’s no exaggeration.

 Regulators penalized Google for not properly disclosing to users how their data is collected and used for targeted advertising.
-Data breaches are also netting companies huge fines under GDPR: British Airways faces a $230 million fine and Marriott faces a $123 million fine for data breaches that occurred in 2018.
+Data breaches are also netting companies huge fines under GDPR: British Airways faces a $230 million fine and Marriott faces a $123 million fine for data breaches that occurred a few years ago.

 In many ways, CCPA is modelled after GDPR.
 Both sets of regulations give the customer control over their data, including the right to access and delete it, and to know with whom the data is being shared.
 One key difference is that with GDPR, even small companies have to comply with most of the regulations, whereas CCPA is geared to large organizations: it requires businesses to have $25 million or more in annual revenue, or possess the personal information of 50,000 or more consumers for the law to be enforced.